-Notification of variation of scheme details and reimbursement arrangements effective from 1 April 2017
+Notification of variation of scheme details and reimbursement arrangements effective from 1 April 2018

-- i.
-The term "Leicestershire Concessionary Travel Scheme" refers to the scheme administered by Leicestershire County Council in Leicestershire.
+- The term "Leicestershire Concessionary Travel Scheme" refers to the scheme administered by Leicestershire County Council in Leicestershire.
 The term "Leicester City Council Concessionary Travel Scheme" refers to the scheme administered by Leicestershire County Council on behalf of Leicester City Council.
-The schemes are described in the appendix to this document. - ii.
-Reimbursement arrangements are intended to ensure that operators are no better or worse off as a result of the existence of the concessionary travel scheme. - iii.
-These arrangements cover the period 1 April 2017 to 31 March 2018.
+The schemes are described in the appendix to this document. - Reimbursement arrangements are intended to ensure that operators are no better or worse off as a result of the existence of the concessionary travel scheme. - 3) These arrangements cover the period 1 April 2018 to 31 March 2019.